Kaminari94/Sell-Order-Undercut-Leaderboard/README.md

 ## How It Works

 The application:
-1. Connects to the GW2 API using your API key
+1. Connects to the GW2 API using your API key.
-2. Fetches your current sell orders
+2. Fetches your current sell orders.
-3. Retrieves market data for all your listed items
+3. Retrieves market data for all your listed items.
-4. Calculates undercut quantities (items priced below yours)
+4. Calculates undercut quantities (items priced below yours).
-5. Displays everything in a sortable, searchable table
+5. Displays everything in a sortable, searchable DataTable.

 ## Installation